Descriptions, Instructors, and Course Design

 Each course has a course information page which includes additional study information, information about the course authors, an e-mail link to course authors, and a link to a course message center.
 This page also includes a link to the Course Evaluation form - a very important form for your use in commenting about the course program and material.
 The link to the Course Information Page is found in the heading of the Course Modules listings.

 The courses are both challenging and entertaining -- there is a lot to learn, even if you have had many years of experience as a legal assistant.
-Your registration in a course allows you to access the course program for 90 days or until you have completed the course test, which ever occurs first.
+Your registration in a course allows you to access the course program for 730 days or until you have completed the course test, whichever occurs first.
 You may listen to the lectures, review the examples, and work through the module assessments as frequently as you wish.
 It is estimated that it will take from 12-15 hours to work through an entire course and assessments.